 Meetings play a crucial role in Danish business culture as they are the most common way to keep people up to date.
 Danes like to keep it simple and meetings to be short and well-structured – the less paperwork, the better.
 However, it is still important for Danes that a written agenda is followed and that all the most important agreements and decisions are recorded in a written summary.

 The Danes value their bodily integrity.
 They are not very fond of being touched by strangers (keep a minimum distance of 30 centimeters).

 The official language is Danish, which is one of the Nordic languages.
 Danish, Swedish and Norwegian are all very similar and the three languages are understood by each of the country’s populations.
 English is taught as a mandatory language in elementary school and is spoken and understood by approximately 80 % of the population.
 English is also used as a corporate language in many of the larger firms.
 It can even be said that English is a second language for some.
 Virtually all Danish business people have a good working knowledge of English and interpreters are rarely required.
 Emails are often written in English from the beginning to make it possible to involve colleagues or partners in other countries.
-In many sectors, the professional terminology is in English anyway, making the language the natural choice for everyday written communication.
+In Denmark, the language used in a business setting for communication is English anyway, making the language the natural choice for everyday written communication.

 Additionally, some Danes, mainly middle aged people, speak and understand German, young people however, do not learn German as a mandatory language in school anymore.

 As stated above, Danish, Norwegian and Swedish are very much alike, and are understood by each of the countries’ populations.
 German is recognized as a protected minority language in the south of Jutland.
 French is spoken by one in ten Danes.
 Here are some useful phrases, which may help you to ‘break the ice’ in informal conversations.

 - Goodbye: Farvel